der-pw/ESP-12_WLED-Controller/README.md

 Another N-MOSFET sits in front of the P-MOSFET.
 On the one hand it works as a driver to operate the P-MOSFET with 5V logic level and on the other hand as an inverter so that the large MOSFET switches through at a HIGH level at the GPIO12 of the ESP2866.

 ### Versions:
-0.9 first layout published
+ - 0.9 first layout published
-1.0 minor changes and bugs fixed
+ - 1.0 minor changes and bugs fixed
+ - 1.01 C1 and C2 Values fixed (10µF instead of 10nF) has no effects of the PCB

 ![PCB top](https://github.com/der-pw/ESP-12_WLED-Controller/blob/main/PCB_top.jpg)